bananaw0lf/AI-Powered-Customer-Email-Responder/README.md

 🔍 Retrieval-Augmented Generation (RAG) Features

-✨ Uses AWS Bedrock Agent and Knowledge Base connected to Redshift.
+✨ Uses AWS Bedrock Knowledge Base connected to Redshift.

 ✨ Retrieves customer payment details from the knowledge base when necessary. (in my case)